Protecting the worlds special places one motorcycle at a time.

-In 2013, former U.S. National Park Ranger Robert McIntosh was working with the Mongol Ecology Center as a volunteer assisting managers at Lake Hovsgol National Park in Mongolia.
-“Mac”; as he is known to his friends and colleagues, was meeting with the chief ranger at Lake Hovsgol about park planning when a call came in regarding illegal camping on park lands nearby.
-Mac watched helplessly as the chief ranger hopped on his motorcycle only to have it break down.
-This happened routinely, that the rangers could not pursue or keep up with illegal poachers, miners, campers and other spoilers of the park.
-Mac had seen enough.
-He told his Mongolian colleague that he would take it upon himself to buy a new motorcycle, ride it across Mongolia and deliver it to his friend and colleague so he could adequately perform his job.
-Upon returning to the States Mac related this story, asked “who’s in?” and to date 35 new Yamaha motorcycles have been delivered by 35 intrepid riders and planet loving souls.
+In 2013, former U.S. National Park Ranger Robert “Mac” McIntosh was volunteering with the Mongol Ecology Center assisting managers at Lake Hovsgol National Park near the Russian border with Mongolia.
+As they reviewed planning documents with the parks chief ranger Enkhtaivan a call came in – there was an illegal campsite discovered on park lands nearby.
+Mac watched helplessly as the chief ranger hopped on his motorcycle only to have it immediately break down.
+He could not do his job.
+This happened routinely, and Mac learned rangers across the country could not pursue or keep up with illegal poachers, miners, campers and other spoilers of the parks.
+He had seen enough.
+Mac told Wesley Thornberry, co-founder of Rally for Rangers Foundation, and Ono Batkhuu, founder of Mongol Ecology Center, that he would take it upon himself to buy a new motorcycle, ride it across Mongolia, and personally deliver it so Enkhtaivan could successfully and safely perform his job.
+Upon returning to the States, Wesley related this story to friends and asked “Who’s in?”
+Rally for Rangers was born.

 A Growing Movement